 Claiming Property With a Simple Affidavit

 Nevada has a procedure that allows inheritors to skip probate altogether when the value of all the assets left behind is less than a certain amount.
-All an inheritor has to do is prepare a short document, stating that he or she is entitled to a certain asset.
+All an inheritor has to do is wait 40 days, then prepare a short document, stating that he or she is entitled to a certain asset.
 This document, signed under oath, is called an affidavit.
 When the person or institution holding the property -- for example, a bank where the deceased person had an account -- gets the affidavit and a copy of the death certificate, it releases the asset.

 Simplified Probate Procedures

 Nevada has a simplified probate process for small estates.
 To use it, an executor files a written request with the local probate court asking to use the simplified procedure.
 The court may authorize the executor to distribute the assets without having to jump through the hoops of regular probate.

 You can use the simplified small estate process in Nevada if:

 1. The gross value of the estate doesn't exceed $200,000, if court approves.
 After October 1, 2015, this amount increases to $300,000.
 Nev.
 Rev. Stat.
 Ann. §§ 145.020 and following, amended by 2105 Nevada Laws Ch.
 169 (A.B.
 130).

 2. The gross value of the estate, less encumbrances, doesn't exceed $100,000.
 The court can set aside all property for surviving spouse or minor children, or if there are neither, to pay debts.
 Nev.
 Rev. Stat.
 Ann. § 146.070.

 For help determining if an estate qualifies for one of these probate shortcuts, or handling an estate in general, see The Executor's Guide, by Mary Randolph (Nolo), or Estate Planning Basics, by Denis Clifford (Nolo).